UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UAB and its opponents have scored at least 49 points just twice this year.
+- UAB has combined with its opponents to score more than 49 points just twice this year.

-- So far this season, 60% of Florida Atlantic's games (3/5) have had more combined points than Saturday's over/under of 49.

-- Saturday's total is seven points lower than the two team's combined 56 points per game average.
+- The combined points per game average of the two teams, 56, is seven points above Saturday's over/under.

-- These two squads combine to allow 45.2 points per game, 3.8 fewer than this contest's over/under.
+- These two squads combine to surrender 45.2 points per game, 3.8 fewer than this contest's over/under.

-- The average total in Blazers games this season is 51.4, 2.4 points more than Saturday's total of 49.

-- The 51.7 PPG average total in Owls games this season is 2.7 points more than this game's over/under.
+- In 2021, games involving the Owls have averaged a total of 51.7 points, 2.7 more than the set total in this contest.

 UAB Stats and Trends

-- UAB has two wins against the spread in five games this year.

-- The Blazers covered the spread in their only game when favored by 4 points or more.
+- The Blazers have been favored by 4 points or more once this season and covered the spread.

 - UAB's games this year have hit the over on one of four set point totals (25%).

-- UAB is 2-0 against the spread and 3-0 overall this season when the team scores more than 21.4 points.
+- UAB is 2-0 against the spread and 3-0 overall in games when it scores more than 21.4 points.

-- In games that UAB amasses more than 390.2 yards, the team is 2-0 against the spread and 3-0 overall.
+- UAB is 2-0 against the spread and 3-0 overall when the team amasses more than 390.2 yards.

-- The Blazers have turned the ball over one more time (8 total) than the Owls have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.